For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.

 Contact: Nancy Peotter

-The purpose of the Prayer Chain is to ask for prayer by the group members on behalf of family, self, friends, and situations that need to be offered to the Lord.
+The purpose of the Prayer Chain is for an individual to ask for prayer by the group members on behalf of family, self, friends (with their permission), and situations like natural disasters that need to be offered to the Lord.
 All prayer requests are sent via

 (Currently looking for a leader)

 “That our daughters may be as pillars, adorning and giving strength and support to the corner of my palace.”